jakob-fyi/ng-adv/labs/lab-10/readme.md

 ## Use Prerendering

 Create `routes.txt` in the root folder.
-It defines routes to prerender:
+It defines routes to pre-render:

 ```
 /food/1